 One type of keyword modifier that can be particularly effective is the price or purchase modifier.
 These are words or phrases that indicate the user wants to make a purchase.
 Examples of price/purchase modifiers include “cheap,” “discount,” “buy,” and “sale.”
 By using these modifiers in your keyword phrases, you can target people looking to buy something, leading to higher conversion rates.

-Another way to use keyword modifiers is to target different stages of the buyers’ journey.
+Another way to use keyword modifiers is to target different stages of the buyers’ buyer journey together.
 The buyers’ journey consists of three stages: awareness, consideration, and decision.
 By using keyword modifiers that are specific to each step, you can create content that is more relevant and targeted to your audience.
 Here are some examples of keyword modifiers for each location:

 “What is”